entando/entando-docs/vuepress/docs/v6.3.2/tutorials/devops/clustering-caching/caching-and-clustering.md

 3. Take note in the logs of which instance processed the request
 4. Terminate that instance
 5. Fetch the data created and ensure that the recently created data is returned

-Another option for validating the shared cache involves creating a custom deployment with two distinct Entando App instances.
-In this scenario you would not use the `replicas` option in the deployment.
-This has the benefit of keeping all of the instances running and validating the configuration by creating distinct pods for the Entando App Engine so that each instance can be exposed on endpoints separately.

-The high level steps for this setup are reviewed in [Appendix A](#appendix-a-creating-separately-deployed-app-engine-instances)

 ## Configuring and Deploying with Redis